InfernalWAVE/GD_MAXINE/readme.md

   - NOTE: the extension relies on the environment variable set when installing the AR SDK
 - clone repo
 - open in VS Code
-- build with scons
+- build with scons (this relies on the opencv_world346.lib being in src/opencv to work)
+- ensure opencv_world346.dll is in the project bin (it should be by default)

-# RELEASE INSTALL INSTRUCTIONS:
+# RELEASE INSTALL INSTRUCTIONS (release is likely behind src):
 - download and install NVIDIA Broadcast: https://www.nvidia.com/en-us/geforce/broadcasting/broadcast-app/
 - download and install NVIDIA AR SDK: https://www.nvidia.com/en-us/geforce/broadcasting/broadcast-sdk/resources/
   - NOTE: the extension relies on the environment variable set when installing the AR SDK